Fun in the sun

-1. Head to the woods
+1. Take shade in the woods

-Naturally cool thanks to the canopy of trees, you might want to visit one of the many British woods this summer.
+Naturally cool due to the canopy of trees, you might want to visit one of the many beautiful British woods this summer.
 There are many activities you can do, from climbing trees, to foraging, to watching the wildlife…or even just eating a picnic in the great outdoors.
 Most British woods are free to visit and to find out the nearest one to you, please go to: http://www.woodlandtrust.org.uk/visiting-woods/

 2. Play dodge sponge